apaschenko/lenka/README.md

 ```

 And we want to not just clone this set, but also throw out the cards of all the players of the eliminated team from it.
 A team's points are the sum of the points of its players.
 Of course, we don't have this information until the cloning of the set is complete.
-Therefore, we will go the other way: when cloning, we will save the information we need in the accumulator, and after cloning, we will apply post-processing of the copy.
+Therefore, we will go the other way: during cloning, we will save the information we need in the accumulator, and after cloning, we will apply post-processing of the copy.

 For each team, we will count the points and collect the labels of the cards of its players in the array:
 ```typescript